whame/riddles/solutions/hats_solution.md

 Clearly, the first prisoner can not know his hat color in any way.
 He thus has a 50 % chance of guessing his hat color correctly.
 However, he can see all other prisoners' hats.
 He either sees an odd number or an even number of white hats in front of him.
-If he sees an odd number of hats, he says "black", otherwise "white".
+If he sees an odd number of hats, he answers "black", otherwise "white".

-Suppose the first one says "black", meaning he can see an odd number of white hats in front of him.
+Suppose the first one answers "black", meaning he can see an odd number of white hats in front of him.
 The second prisoner in the line hears this, and can determine his own color by counting how many white hats he can see in front of him.
 Suppose he sees an odd number of white hats.
 Since the first prisoner said